CharlotteCorbett/sit323-2025-prac9p/README.md

 `kubectl apply -f createDeployment.yaml`
 Go back to the Dashboard and notice that a Deployment has been created.

+You will also need to create a Kubernetes Secret with all the private or sensitive files in it such as the database uri, the image (if you are using a private Docker repository), and the database user credentials.

+Next, connect to the database and create an admin user with admin rights.
+After the user is created, reconnect to the database as the new admin user you created.

 ### How To Access Calculator Microservice:
 ---